kgiesbers/NDO_Competitions/README.md

 3. Go to http://localhost:8000/competition_by_competitor/{competitor_name}
   This will show you all competitions the provided competitor has competed in.
-  The parameter {competitor_name} is not case-sensetive.
+  The parameter {competitor_name} is not case-sensitive.

 For example, http://localhost:8000/competition_by_competitor/kelian will contain this result in JSON format: